aboss123/MUnit-Unit-Testing-Software/README.md

 MUnit : short, simple, and easy to use testing software
 ===============================================

-JSON is everywhere on the Internet.
-Servers spend a *lot* of time parsing it.
-We need a fresh approach.
-The simdjson library uses commonly available SIMD instructions and microparallel algorithms to parse JSON 2.5x  faster than RapidJSON and 25x faster than JSON for Modern C++.

 Unit Testing is used everywhere now, whether it be in production applications at Google, or at just a side project.
 Testing is very important to do, and un-tested code could lead to potential security vulnerabilites.
 This is why I developed MTest.
 MTest is short (less than 400 lines) with the ability to easily group a wide range of tests